Society of Women in Physics

 To join our Facebook group go to https://www.facebook.com/groups/SWiP.TXST/

 Society of Physics Students

 We now have a currently active Texas State Society of Physics Students chapter.
-Meetings are held on Thursdays at 6:00pm in RFM3223.
+Meetings are held on Thursdays from 5:00 to 6:00pm in either RFM 3223 or 3241.
 Contact Dr. Donnelly (email@example.com) for more information.
 (There is also a national Society of Physics Students.)
 The group holds weekly meetings, participates in local physics conferences, performs demonstrations at local schools and educational events and generally has a geeky good time.